 Dear Comrade Movie Review: Vijay Deverakonda Starrer Tries To Unearth The Braveness In You!

-It would be fare to expect a perfect romantic tale from Dear Comrade.
-With the soulful songs and the lovely promos of the movie giving similar vibes, the expectations for such a movie would have soared to new heights.
+It would be fair to expect a perfect romantic tale from Dear Comrade.
+With the soulful songs and lovely promos of the movie giving similar vibes, the expectations for such a movie would have soared to new heights.
 Interestingly, what Dear Comrade imparts is an experience that is quite more than what a normal romantic tale offers.
 Read Dear Comrade review to know further about this.

 Plot

-The core plot of Dear Comrade surrounds a youngster fondly called as Bobby, who heads the Students Union of a college in Kakinada.
-He meets a girl named Aparna Devi aka Lilly, who is a close relative of his neighbhour.
+The core plot of Dear Comrade surrounds a youngster fondly called Bobby, who heads the Students Union of a college in Kakinada.
+He meets a girl named Aparna Devi aka Lilly, who is a close relative of his neighbhour's.
 They fall in love and the movie takes us through their relationship, dream and the fight for what they love.

 Screenplay & Direction

-Bharat Kamma has got some interesting characters to play around.
-Bobby has shades of Arjun Reddy as far as temperament issues are considered and that facet does play an important role in the progression of the movie.
-His character development is inconsistent at parts but that incoherency is something that attracts the most.
-On the other hand, Lilly's character has a more definitive character arc, which gets a clear view as the story progresses.
+Bharat Kamma has got a few interesting characters to play around.
+Bobby has shades of Arjun Reddy as far as temperament issues are considered and that facet does play an important role as the movie progresses.
+His character development is inconsistent at parts but the incoherency is what that attracts the most.
+On the other hand, Lilly's role has a more definitive character arc, which gets a clear view as the story progresses.

-The romantic episodes are pure bliss and those sequences make the first half of the film an endearing one.
-Whenever the writer in him fails with cliched moments, the director in him comes up to complement that by capturing a proactive view of the sequence.
-Sequences where Bobby confesses his love for Lilly might look bland on paper but they have been executed in a fresh manner by the director.
+The romantic episodes are pure bliss and the sequences make the first half of the film an endearing one.
+Whenever the writer in him fails with cliched moments, the director in him comes up to complement it by capturing a proactive view of the sequence.
+For an instance, the sequences where Bobby confesses his love for Lilly might look bland on paper but they have been executed in a fresh manner by the director.

 Similar is the case of sequences that show the impulsiveness of Bobby.
 The director allows his hero to be beaten and defeated at times, which is quite unlike a Telugu movie.
 He gives the leading lady equal space to compete with the hero.
 But Bharat Kamma delays the core plot of the movie to the second half, which hampers the extremely good prospects somewhere.
-It is a reassuring plot that is worthy of keeping everyone glued and a strong message to convey but it would have been even more better if he had given these sequences even more weightage.
+It is a reassuring plot that is worthy of keeping everyone glued and a strong message to convey but it would have been better if he had given these sequences more weightage.

 Lilly's passion towards cricket could have been given more importance in the first half.
 Similarly, the transition in the interest as well as the character shades of Bobby, especially in the post-interval sequences could have been lot more convincing.
 As a result, the second half looks too crowded with the director conveying to address a whole lot of issues within a strict run time.